dustij/dustij/README.md

 - **Collaborative Projects**: I'm interested in working on small projects with other developers (especially beginners!) to solve everyday problems, like budgeting, finance tracking, and productivity tools.

 ## 🛠️ Tech Stack
-- **Languages & Frameworks**: Python, Django, JavaScript, TypeScript, React, Next.js, Tailwind CSS, Java
+- **Languages & Frameworks**: Python, Django, JavaScript, TypeScript, React, Next.js, Tailwind CSS, Java, Maven
-- **Libraries & Tools**: pandas, NumPy, PyAutoGUI, OpenCV, PyQt5, Drizzle ORM, SQLite, MySQL, PostgreSQL
+- **Libraries & Tools**: pandas, NumPy, PyAutoGUI, OpenCV, PyQt5, Drizzle ORM, SQLite, MySQL, PostgreSQL, JavaFX

 ## ✨ My Approach
 When I work on a project, my goal is to quickly find a solution and get something up and running.
 Seeing things in action fuels my creativity and helps me improve.
 I'm a big fan of refactoring and even starting over when I find a better way forward.
 I also love using tools like ChatGPT to help with writing documentation, planning features, and debugging code (maybe even had a little help with this README 👀).